trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 **Note: Restore functionality will only work on same cluster from where the backup was taken**

+**Note: Restore will only work if cluster is accessible and one of the etcd nodes in the cluster should be up and running.

 ### Pre-reqs:
 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)